 Or, maybe this deal-maker tries to make deals with God on a regular basis through the practice of affirmative prayer, speaking blessings into existence.
-This is a subtle attempt to manipulate God by essentially saying to Him, God, if I speak it out loud (because words are powerful) then I am showing you how much I truly believe it.
+The prayer usually starts like this, “I’m believing God for (fill in the blank)” This is a subtle attempt to manipulate God by essentially saying to Him, God, if I speak it out loud (because words are powerful) then I am showing you how much I truly believe it.
 And since I believe it so strongly, You are going to bless me for my great faith, right?
 It’s transactional.
 It’s a deal.
 It’s an exchange.
-Not only that, it is superstitious because this deal-maker is believing in “the power of positive thinking,” a New Age practice, also known as “the law of attraction.”
-We will discuss this superstitious practice in greater detail in an upcoming article, The Portrait of Jeannie and Her Bottle.
-But for now, the question still stands, is it okay to make deals with God?
+You can read more about this superstitious prayer practice here.

 Read Genesis 18-19.